 - become individually identifiable through investigator's collection, preparation, or use of biological material or medical or other records.

 Ethical reviews are conducted to protect the dignity, rights, well-being and welfare of research participants and communities.
-The MSF-ERB thus examines research protocols thoroughly to make sure that what will be done is appropriate, relevant and beneficial for the community and/or the intended participants; that the methods by which the research will be conducted are rigorous; and that the participants’ rights are respected and protected.
+The MSF-ERB thus examines research protocols thoroughly to make sure that the research is scientifically sound, pertinent, relevant and beneficial for the community and/or the intended participants; that the methods by which the research will be conducted are rigorous; and that the participants’ rights are respected and protected.

 MSF-ERB: Beyond ethics review

 The MSF-ERB ensures that researchers adhere to universal humanitarian imperatives of alleviating human suffering, preserving human dignity as well as protecting and respecting human rights regardless of race, creed, nationality or political belief – unique ethical challenges, which may not be captured by typical research ethics guidelines.
 Furthermore, the Board engages with and provides advise to MSF regarding ethical issues.

 The MSF-ERB is composed of a diverse group of professionals coming from different continents, with an understanding of humanitarian and NGO realities.
 The members of the board do not have a working relationship with MSF to avoid conflict of interest and ensure independence.
 The passion and high level of expertise of the Board pushes the organization and, by its example, the field of research ethics itself to better and higher standards as well as to keep on questioning existing standards, in view of new field challenges.

 The MSF-ERB reviews new protocols and amendments to previously approved protocols; provides advice; and, in some instances, exempts research protocols from review.
 Monitoring of the implementation of approved research protocols is also done.